SOLIDGOLD6/OIBSIP-/CyberSecurity-Task2-Basic firewall configuration with UFW/README.md

 - Enables UFW (`--force` skips the "are you sure" prompt, useful for scripting).
 - Prints the final status for verification.

-**Fix needed:** change `duso ufw deny from 192.168.1.100` to `sudo ufw deny from 192.168.1.100` so the script is fully self-contained and doesn't rely on that rule already existing from a manual command.
 3. **`chmod +x ufw_configuration.sh`** — makes the script executable.
 4. **`./ufw_configuration.sh`** — runs the script.
 The output shows UFW backing up the old rule files (`user.rules`, `before.rules`, etc.) before applying the new ones, then applying:
    - Default incoming policy → `deny`